OscarPellicer/pexams/README.md

 **Common Options (for all formats):**
 - `--log-level <level>`: Set the logging level (DEBUG, INFO, WARNING, ERROR).
+- `--shuffle-questions <int>`: Seed for shuffling the order of questions (default: 42).
+If not set, questions keep their original order.
+- `--shuffle-answers <int>`: Seed for shuffling the order of answers/options (default: 42).

 **Options for `pexams` format:**
 - `--num-models <int>`: Number of different exam models to generate (default: 4).